Han campaigns against Minyue

 The Han campaigns against Minyue were a series of three Han military campaigns dispatched against the Minyue state.
 The first campaign was in response to Minyue's invasion of Eastern Ou in 138 BC.
 In 135 BC, a second campaign was sent to intervene in a war between Minyue and Nanyue.
-After the campaign, Minyue was partitioned into Minyue, ruled by a Han proxy king named Zou Chou (騶丑), and Dongyue, ruled by Zou Yushan (騶餘善).
-During the concluding months of 111 BC, after the unsuccessful uprising led by Zou Yushan in thwarting General Yang Pu's conspiratorial intentions to undermine him, the aspiration for autonomous rule in Dongyue gradually waned.
-The rebellion instigated by Zou was suppressed, prompting the Han dynasty's complete annexation of Dongyue into its dominion and the conquest of the residual territories that constituted the former Minyue, effectively consolidating the permanent integration of both domains into the Han empire indefinitely.
+After the campaign, the Han dynasty divided Minyue among the Minyue king Zou Chou (騶丑) and the Dongyue king Zou Yushan (騶餘善).
+In 111 BC, the rebellion instigated by Zou Yushan in the hope of self-governance was suppressed, prompting the Han dynasty's complete annexation of Dongyue into its dominion and the conquest of the residual territories that constituted the former Minyue, effectively consolidating the permanent integration of both domains into the Han empire indefinitely.

 Background

 The Han dynasty in 87 BC.

 The Qin dynasty's initiative military incursions into what is now Southern China engendered an era of periodic expansion that continued under the Han.
 After the fall of the Qin, Minyue was established in 202 BC, and Eastern Ou in 192 BC, with the support of the Han.
 They were rewarded with greater autonomy in return for their contributions to the revolt against the Qin.
 The local rulers of the Minyue region had also sided with Liu Bang's Han instead of Xiang Yu's Chu during the Chu–Han Contention, a civil war that ensued during the collapse of the Qin.

 Minyue was created by carving out the former Qin province of Minzhong, with Dongye as the capital, into a new kingdom ruled by Zou Wuzhu.
 A decade later, Zou Yao was granted control over Donghai, popularly referred to as Eastern Ou after the name of the kingdom's capital.
 The title was bestowed with a declaration by the Han emperor that "Zou Yan, the chief of Min, achieved great merit and his people supported the Han cause".
 The Han historian Sima Qian claims both rulers were descendants of Goujian, the 5th century BC ruler of Yue.
 The family had lost their status as rulers during the Qin's wars of unification, when they were demoted to local chieftains.